primodiumxyz/reactive-tables/README.md

 # Reactive Tables

-**A fully fledged, strictly typed library for generating and managing reactive tables in a MUD application, available for node and browser environments.**
+**A fully fledged, strictly typed library for generating and managing reactive tables in a MUD application for node and browser environments.**

-_This is a fork of the [RECS package](https://mud.dev/state-query/typescript/recs) from Lattice._
+_Reactive Tables is available from npm as [`@primodiumxyz/reactive-tables`](https://www.npmjs.com/package/@primodiumxyz/reactive-tables).
+It is a fork of the [RECS package](https://mud.dev/state-query/typescript/recs) from Lattice._

 ## Table of contents